naturalis/nbclassify/nbclassify/docs/scripts.rst

   harvested, but were later removed from Flickr, will also be deleted from your local archive.

-See the ``--help`` option for any of these subcommands for more information.
+See the ``--help`` option for any of these subcommands for usage information.

 -----------
 Subcommands